Hike into the Hollyford Valley

 IMPORTANT HOLLYFORD TRACK INFORMATION

-Independent walkers need to arrange their food and gear, as well as transport to and from the start of the track.
+Independent walkers need to arrange their food and gear and transport to and from the start of the track.
 Walkers also need to arrange hut passes through DOC.

-It is recommended you contact the Fiordland National Park Visitor Centre before you walk the track, always check weather conditions and ensure you are prepared for extreme conditions.
+You should contact the Fiordland National Park Visitor Centre before you walk the track, check weather conditions, and ensure you are prepared for extreme conditions.